CodeurPerpetuelle/AWS-Tutorials/README.md

     In this step, you evaluate the performance and accuracy of the machine learning model.

  6. Clean up
-    In this step, you terminate the resources you used in this lab.
+    In this step, you terminate the resources used in lab
     Important: Terminating resources that are not actively being used reduces costs and is a best practice.
-Not terminating your resources will result in charges to       your account.
+Not terminating your resources will result in charges to       your account
    - Delete your endpoint
    - Delete your training artifacts and S3 bucket
    - Delete your SageMaker Notebook